hpaulkeeler/DetPoisson_MATLAB/README.md

 %seedRand=1; rng(seedRand)

-See comments in individual.m files for more information.
+See comments in the individual MATLAB .m files for more information.

 Author: H.P.
 Keeler, Inria/ENS, Paris, and University of Melbourne, Melbourne, 2018.